MarkLambe/world_cup_chips_pool_2018/README.md

 | Uruguay  | 50.273464  |     1     |

 The script will output intermediate results every 10% of the way to completion.

+Known Issues:
+It doesn't fall back to head to head if two teams draw in the group stage, it just picks one.